nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 Given below is a detailed explanation on how the add module mechanism behaves at each step.

-Step 1.
-The user launches the application for the first time and hence, the list of modules is empty.
+1. The user launches the application for the first time and hence, the list of modules is empty.
         The user types in a command: `addmod CS2113T`.

-Step 2.
-The parser class makes sense of the user input and calls the `addMod()` function in ModuleList class.
+1. The parser class makes sense of the user input and calls the `addMod()` function in ModuleList class.

-Step 3.
-Within the `addMod()` function, it will first check if the module code is valid by calling
+1. Within the `addMod()` function, it will first check if the module code is valid by calling `checkIfModuleValid()` function.
-        `checkIfModuleValid()` function.
 The `checkIfModuleValid()` function will return true if the module code is valid, and return false otherwise.
 If `checkIfModuleValid()` function returns true, proceed to step 4.

-Step 4.
-Within the addmod function, it will then check if the module already exists in the list of modules by
-        calling `checkIfModuleExist()` function.
+1. Within the addmod function, it will then check if the module already exists in the list of modules by calling `checkIfModuleExist()` function.
 The `checkIfModuleExist()` function will return true if the module already exists in the modlist, and false otherwise.
 If `checkIfModuleValid()` function returns true, proceed to step 5.

-Step 5.
-A new module with module code "CS2113T” is created by calling the constructor of Module class.
+1. A new module with module code "CS2113T” is created by calling the constructor of Module class.

-Step 6.
-The newly created module is added to the list of modules.
+1. The newly created module is added to the list of modules.

-Step 7.
-The `printAdd()` function of the Ui class is called, displaying “CS2113T is added.” to the user.
+1. The `printAdd()` function of the Ui class is called, displaying “CS2113T is added.” to the user.

-Step 8.
-The newly created module is saved to storage.
+1. The newly created module is saved to storage.

 The following sequence diagram shows how the `addmod CS2113T` command works.